 '''

-Specify Oxs_RandomVectorField:name {
+Specify Oxs_RandomVectorField: name {

 min_norm minvalue

 max_norm maxvalue

+base_field vector_field_spec

 cache_grid mesh_spec

 }

 '''

 The Specify block takes two required parameters, min\norm and max\norm.
 The vectors produced will have magnitude between these two specified values.
 If min\norm = max\norm, then the samples are uniformly distributed on the sphere of that radius.
 Otherwise, the samples are uniformly distributed in the hollow spherical volume with inner radius min\norm and outer radius max\norm.

+There are also two optional parameters, base\field and cache\grid.
+If the former is given, then the generated random field is added onto the field specified by vector\field\spec.
+If base\field is omitted, the result is equivalent to specifying a zero field.

-There is also an optional parameter, cache\grid, which takes a mesh specification that describes the grid used for cache spatial discretization.
+The cache\grid option takes a mesh specification that describes the grid used for spatial discretization caching.
 If cache\grid is not specified, then each call to Oxs\RandomVectorField generates a different field.
 If you want to use the same random vector field in two places (as a base for setting, say anisotropy axes and initial magnetization), then specify cache\grid with the appropriate (usually the base problem) mesh.
+Note also that if cache\grid is not used, then on multi-threaded runs the random number generator call sequence among the threads is not deterministic, and so results may varying between runs, even for simulations started with the same random number seed.
+(RandomSeed, Sec.
+17.3.2.)